owntone/owntone-server/README_RADIO_STREAMS.md

-# forked-daapd and Radio Stream tweaking
+# OwnTone and Radio Stream tweaking

 Radio streams have many different ways in how metadata is sent.
 Many should just work as expected, but a few may require some tweaking.
-If you are not seeing expected title, track, artist, artwork in forked-daapd clients or web UI, the following may help.
+If you are not seeing expected title, track, artist, artwork in clients or web UI, the following may help.

 First, understand what and how the particular stream is sending information. ffprobe is a command that can be used to interegrate most of the stream